 Policy on Payments to Employees

 This policy details procedures for reimbursement of expenses incurred by Employees.
-All reimbursements to employees require the signature of both the employee and their direct supervisor regardless of the dollar amount.
-Supervisor signatures cannot be stamped or delegated.
-The applicable Fiscal Manager may sign in the capacity of a supervisor if the payment is not to themselves or a superior.
+All reimbursements to employees require the approval of both the employee and their direct supervisor regardless of the dollar amount.
+The applicable Fiscal Manager may approve in the capacity of a supervisor if the payment is not to themselves or a superior.